ClusterFights/MunchMan/Level_4_Blinky/fpga/impl/top_md5/README.md

 ## Description

-This directory holds the top level design for the Level 3 MiniWheat FPGA implementation.
+This directory holds the top level design for the Level 4 Blinky FPGA implementation.

 ## Status

-Bitstream has been generate but not tested yet.
+In development

 ## Block Diagram